brmcdoug/byo-dcloud/README.md

 1. Connect to your dCloud session with AnyConnect VPN

-2.  ssh to the Ubuntu VM
+2.  ssh to the `topology-host` VM

 ```
 ssh dcloud@198.18.133.100
 ```
 *Password is C1sco12345*

-1. Optional - change hostname and your password to something easier to type:
+1. Optional - change Linux hostname and your password to something easier to type:

   •	vi or nano /etc/hostname and /etc/hosts or 'sudo hostnamectl set-hostname <new hostname>'